Experiencing erection problems? Whether you’re 25 or 60+ years old, you’re certainly not alone.

-Avanafil is a new, second-generation erectile dysfunction drug.
+Avanafil (active ingredient in Stendra) is a new, second-generation erectile dysfunction drug.
 Just like sildenafil, vardenafil and tadalafil, it’s a PDE5 inhibitor, meaning it improves blood flow to the penis and makes it easier to get an erection.

 Developed throughout the 2000s, avanafil was approved by the FDA in April of 2012.
 In the US, it’s sold under the brand name Stendra.
 It’s also sold in some non-US markets under the brand name Spedra.

 Avanafil is a fast-acting medication, taking effect in just 15 minutes.
-On average, avanafil works for up to six hours as a treatment for erectile dysfunction, meaning it lasts for slightly longer than sildenafil (Viagra).
+On average, avanafil works for up to six hours as a treatment for erectile dysfunction, meaning it lasts for slightly longer than sildenafil.